Commit 3f935c0b by Jeff Law

 (define_insn ""

-(set (match_operand:SI 0 "register_operand" "=&r")
+[(set (match_operand:SI 0 "register_operand" "=&r")

-is supported
+Markdown is supported

-0%
+0% or

-to the discussion.
+You are about to add 0 people to the discussion.
 Proceed with caution.

 Finish editing this message first!

-to comment
+Please register or to comment